Best Sellers (film): Plot

 Jack turns up on the tour, and Lucy almost agrees to sell him the company.
 They begin to hook up, when he lets slip that the new offer is lower, due to the detrimental tour.
 Lucy kicks him out, then goes to confront Harris.
 She loses it on him, but surprisingly he says he will read from the book at the next scheduled reading.

 However, Harris is not able to do as promised.
 Lucy had an epiphany, and starts to get random young people to read out excerpts of the book.
 Uploading the videoed readings online works, and they start selling books.

-One evening, after Lucy unsuccessfully tries to prep Harris for Jimmy Fallon, it sounds like he might be receptive to Lucy's edits, however he is not.
-Lucy drinks alongside him, gets sick in the toilet but again seems to connect with him.

-On the way back to NYC, Lucy has to make a stop.
-Her father Joseph is in a home due to severe dementia.
+On the way back to NYC, Lucy has to make a stop to check on her father, Joseph, who is in a home due to severe dementia.
 Seeing Harris affects him, so finally the truth comes out.
 Harris' wife Elisabeth edited his first book, but did not get the credit.
-Her death shortly after their child's death at childbirth prevented Harris from getting any more material published.
+Soon afterward, she died giving birth to a stillborn baby, sending him into a decades-long depression that left him with writer's block.

 The upset Harris storms off.
 Hours later, he enters a bookshop, and lights up a display of books.
 Hospitalised, the arson has drawn attention to the book.
-Later on, Lucy is told that Harris' heart, lungs and liver are shot.
+Later on, Lucy is told that Harris' heart, lungs and liver are failing.
 Just as his book hits the best-seller list, she drives him to his home to live out his last days.

 Lucy has tidied up the house, and retrieved his cat.
-Harris' creditors arrive, warning that if his 500,000 debt is not paid off, they will sell the house.
-She sells Stanbridge Publishing to Jack, then forces him to leave with a shotgun.
+Harris' creditors arrive, warning that if his $500,000 debt is not paid off they will sell the house.
+She sells Stanbridge Publishing to Jack, then forces him to leave at gunpoint.

 Lucy cares for Harris until he passes away a short time later.
 She spreads his ashes in the same spot where they had spread Elisabeth's not long ago.
-Afterwards, Lucy finds a type-written note in his typewriiter that directs her to a trunk full of unpublished manuscripts in the attic, and authorises her to edit them.
+Afterwards, Lucy finds a type-written note in his typewriter that directs her to a trunk full of unpublished manuscripts in the attic, and authorises her to edit them.
 She calls Rachel to enlist her help in editing the works for posthumous publication.